0chain/zboxcli/README.md

 Local cache saved.
 ```

-It will sync your localpath with the remote and do all the requried CRUD operations.
+It will sync your localpath with the remote and do all the required CRUD operations.

 ### Update file attributes

-Use `update-attributes` command Update file attributes.
+Use `update-attributes` command to update file attributes.
 Only one attribute is currently supported: who-pays-for-reads that can be:

 - `owner`, where allocation owner pays for own and 3rd_party reads
 - `3rd_party`, where 3rd party readers pays for their downloads themselves